EyalMichaeli/MsAdvancesStatistics/README.md

 # MsAdvancesStatistics
-Ac Course on Advanced Statistics in my masters program in Machine Learning &amp; Data Science at IDC (Reichman University)
+A Course on Advanced Statistics in my masters program in Machine Learning &amp; Data Science at IDC (Reichman University)